omeka/omeka-s-enduser/docs/modules/csvimport.md

 If you have [Numeric Data Types](../numericdatatypes) installed and active, it will add the option to set a column data type as numeric data.

 ![Column options drawer with the data type dropdown open, showing options for numeric data types as well as the standard options](../modules/modulesfiles/csvimport-numericdata.png)

+### Custom Vocab
+If you have [Custom Vocab](../customvocab) installed and active, it will add your custom vocabularies as data types in Omeka.
+You can select these data types during your CSV Import.